fiererlab/dada2_ONT/dada2_tutorial_ONT.Rmd

 | **Note:** The `multithread = TRUE` setting can sometimes generate an error (names not equal).
 If this occurs, try rerunning the function.
 The error normally does not occur the second time. |
 | <span> |

-#### Prepare the primers sequences and custom functions for analyzing the results from cutadapt
+#### Prepare the primer sequences and custom functions for analyzing the results from cutadapt
 Assign the primers you used to "FWD" and "REV" below.
 Note primers should be not be reverse complemented ahead of time.
 Our tutorial data uses 515f and 806br.
 Those are the primers below.
 Change if you sequenced with other primers.
 See the Earth Microbiome project for standard 16S, 18S, and ITS primer sequences.

 **For ITS data:** ```CTTGGTCATTTAGAGGAAGTAA``` is the ITS forward primer sequence (ITS1F) and ```GCTGCGTTCTTCATCGATGC``` is ITS reverse primer sequence (ITS2)